Zafor/Vanilla-CSS-Projects/README.md

 # Vanilla-CSS-Projects
-A Directory of all of my pure css projects
+A Directory of all of my pure css projects.
+No Frameworks.